 • Cyrano: Perfect for aperitivo culture.

-The Waterfront and rooftops
+The Waterfront and Rooftops

 Open-air superclubs operate during the summer months.